welch-lab/liger/README.md

 We have also designed LIGER to interface with existing single-cell analysis packages, including [Seurat](https://satijalab.org/seurat/).

-Read our [paper](https://www.cell.com/cell/fulltext/S0092-8674%2819%2930504-5) for a more complete description of the methods and to see examples of other analyses.

 ## Usage
 For usage examples and guided walkthroughs, check the `vignettes` directory of the repo.